shaun33016/order-management/README.md

 # Order Management Microservice

-A lightweight microservice built with **FastAPI** and **PostgreSQL/SQLite** for managing customer orders.
+A lightweight microservice built with **FastAPI** and **SQLite** for managing customer orders.
 Supports features like order creation, status updates, filtering, pagination, and more.

 ---